 How then do we reference our CSS variables whenever we need them?

-To reference a declared CSS variable, we simply need to make use of the var ( ) function.
+function.
 This takes in two arguments.
 The first is the name of the variable at declartion time and the second, an optional value which is the fall back value in a situation where the variable is not found.

 var (--variable-name, fall-back value )

 Let's try to reference some of our earlier declared variable in our root selector as we know by now that it can be accessed globally.
-Say we have a multiple button elements on our page with a class of btn which we want to style
+Say we have a multiple button elements on our page with a class of btn

 .btn {